This feature or setting is available to all customers on any Recurly subscription plan.

-- Recurly's Gift Cards support a fully featured gift checkout, redemption and automated emails to the gifter and recipient
+Gift Cards offer a broad range of benefits.
+They are purchased on the giver's account and redeemed by the recipient when ready.
+Recurly's Gift Cards support a fully featured gift checkout, redemption, and automated emails to both the giver and recipient.

-To create a non-recurring gift plan, create a new plan with "1" billing cycle and set the recurring cycle to the length of the gift.
-For example, if you want to create 1 Month, 6 Month and 1 Year as your options, you would create three different plans all with 1 billing cycle and varying cycle lengths.
+For non-recurring gift plans, create a new plan with "1" billing cycle and set the recurring cycle to the length of the gift.

 To create a recurring gift plan, you can either use your regular plans, or create a separate plan that is set to "Auto renew until canceled".
 The benefit of having a separate plan in this case is the ability to track when the plan was purchased "as a gift".